fbpx

 Have you outgrown your existing project management practice and tools?

-Rapidly growing organisations often see their incoming project pipeline start to overwhelm their existing project management practice.
+Rapidly growing organizations often see their incoming project pipeline start to overwhelm their existing project management practice.
 This results in project information becoming increasingly scattered and pushing resource capacity beyond its limits for effective execution.
-And, project management leadership no longer has the appropriate tools and processes to ensure project delivery or achieving the results expected by their stakeholders.
-Consequently, these organisations are faced with the decision to either scale back their project intake and align it with their current capabilities or adapt to their current enterprise needs by adopting an Enterprise Project Management (EPM) system.
+And project management leadership no longer has the appropriate tools and processes to ensure project delivery or achieving the results expected by their stakeholders.
+Consequently, these organizations are faced with the decision to either scale back their project intake and align it with their current capabilities or adapt to their current enterprise needs by adopting an Enterprise Project Management (EPM) system.

-For project-centric organisations looking to incorporate an EPM strategy in their practice, it is recommended to adopt a top down approach in which the organisation as a whole is plugged into the improved ways of tracking, accessing and sharing project information.
-Enterprise Project Management takes a holistic approach to managing projects within an organisation with great consideration given to their impact on the people, processes and corporate objectives.
+For project-centric organizations looking to incorporate an EPM strategy in their practice, it is recommended to adopt a top-down approach in which the organization as a whole is plugged into the improved ways of tracking, accessing and sharing project information.
+Enterprise Project Management takes a holistic approach to managing projects within an organization with great consideration given to their impact on the people, processes, and corporate objectives.
 The idea is to develop a project management environment where projects are not treated based on individual merit, but as a group of interrelated goals that are linked to a single group of people with finite availability and talent.

 This white paper aims to help identify the common characteristics in project management practice that confirm a readiness for EPM and provide basic guidelines to successfully reach the maturity required to improve project management practice.